myduino/Hibiscus-Sense-Arduino/Exercise_10_BME280/README.md

+# Exercise 10: Monitor Environmental Value from BME280

+The aim of this exercise is to learn how to read and monitor the humidity, temperature, altitude and atmospheric pressure using the APDS9960 sensor.

 BME280 is an environmental sensor with the ability to sense altitude, barometric pressure, humidity and temperature.
 It is great for indoor environmental monitoring.
 It has both communication protocol I2C and SPI.

 There is 1x BME280 on Hibiscus Sense, as on the image below.
 The circuit is interfaced to **ESP32's I2C** (`SDA`: **GPIO21**, `SCL`: **GPIO22**) with the sensor I2C default address: **`0x77`**.